-Teppanyaki vs Okonomiyaki: What is the difference?
+Teppanyaki vs Okonomiyaki: What is the Difference?

-There are many specialty restaurants handling these 2 dishes in Japan and we sometimes enjoy them at home as well, so Teppanyaki and Okonomiyaki are dishes very familiar to us Japanese.
+There are many specialized restaurants offering these 2 dishes in Japan and we sometimes enjoy them at home as well.
+Therefore, Teppanyaki and Okonomiyaki are dishes very familiar to us Japanese.

 The Difference between Teppanyaki and Okonomiyaki